-Common usage of rsync is in conjunction with cron jobs, to keep costantly aligned files or folders.
+Common usage of rsync is in conjunction with cron jobs, to keep constantly aligned files or folders.

 SMB/CIFS (Session Message Block / Common Internet File System) – port 445

-SMB (also known as Samba) / CIFS allows to share folders between Linux systems and Windows computers.
+SMB (also known as Samba) / CIFS allows sharing folders between Linux systems and Windows computers.
 By default, Raspberry PI OS doesn’t have CIFS/SMB enabled.
-You need to install and configure to get it working (take care on configuring correct Windows workgroup or domain).
+You need to install and configure it to get it working (take care of configuring the correct Windows workgroup or domain).

 sudo apt install samba

 and adding your pi user (or the user you set) within Samba users:

 sudo smbpasswd -a pi